ltackmann/harvest/README.md

  TODO
 -----
  * Document usage of message bus
+ * Test and document usage of process manager
  * Ensure message headers are not serialized
  * Create serilization configuration that